Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Deep-Convection Model

 where $\mathcal{P}_f^c$ is the projection operator described in~\eqref{eq:pfc}, the subscript $f$ refers to the fine discretization and $\| \cdot \|$ is a discreate vector norm.

-Our method, called Deep-Convection (DC), tries to mimic the super-resolution techniques employed in image processing, which augment the resolution of low-quality images based on high-quality data~\cite{ yang}.
+Our method, called Deep-Convection (DC), mimics the super-resolution techniques employed in image processing, which augment the accuracy of low-quality images based on high-quality data~\cite{ yang}.
+However, in our approach the enhancement is carried out maintaining the resolution and previously projecting the training data to the coarse-grid discretization.
 With this approach, the primary benefit is that it maintains the physical constraints of the governing equations while exploiting the benefits of a data-driven model for enriching certain parts of the traditional solver with high-resolution data.

 The selected loss function to measure the error between the predicted values and the training data is a multi-step mean absolute percentage error, defined as: